geoscixyz/em/content/case_histories/bookpurnong/setup.rst

 the groundwater and formed a hydraulic gradient towards the floodplain (Figure :numref:`booky-hydro`).
-The groundwater flow from the high land to the the floodplain brings in substantial amount of natural saline water, causing tree health problems (Figure :numref:`deadtree`).
+The groundwater flow from the high land to the the floodplain brings in substantial amount of natural saline water, causing tree health problems.
 In order to preserve the ecosystem, Bookpurnong Salt Interception Scheme (SIS) is implemented to experiment the water management methods that use pumping and flooding, with a hope of replacing the saline water with fresh water.